 By the time they walked a red carpet together, Affleck had already proposed, reportedly on Garner's 33rd birthday in 2005, and made quick work of the marriage, hosting an especially private destination affair on Turks and Caicos that June, their reps confirming to People afterward, "They're married and expecting their first child."

-Naturally the arrival of Violet, followed by Seraphina and finally Samuel did little to stem the curiosity that accompanies any celebrity pairing.
+Naturally the arrival of Violet, 14, followed by Seraphina, 11, and finally Samuel, 8, did little to stem the curiosity that accompanies any celebrity pairing.

-"Well, there was a solid decade where there were five or six cars minimum, and easily up to 15 or 20 on the weekends, outside of my house at all times," Garner told CBS This Morning last July.
+"Well, there was a solid decade where there were five or six cars minimum, and easily up to 15 or 20 on the weekends, outside of my house at all times," Garner told CBS This Morning in July 2018.
 "And looking back on that, I really feel the stress of it.
 I really—I could cry, talking about it."

-Eventually, she joined Halle Berry in successful petitioning California lawmakers to enact harsher penalties for photographers who harassed children but, as she admitted on David Tennant Does a Podcast With… the problem hasn't miraculously vanished.
+Eventually, she joined Halle Berry in successful petitioning California lawmakers to enact harsher penalties for photographers who harassed children but, as she admitted on David Tennant Does a Podcast With…, her March 2019 sit-down with her Camping costar her first-ever podcast, the problem hasn't miraculously vanished.

 "Today I was picking my kids up and there were seven or eight of them and they got way too close to the school and the head of the school was outside with me and I said, 'They're getting cheeky.'
-And he said, 'I'm going to call the police,'" she recalled.
+And he said, 'I'm going to call the police,'" she recalled during the interview.
 "But that was today, all these years after it passed."

 Resigned to the fact that she can't completely erase the issue, "It's that thing of you can't prepare the path for your child, prepare your child for the path," she told Tennant.
 "It's kind of like, 'Okay, this is part of our lives.
 It is what it is and there are good things and bad things about having parents that are actors and let's list them and let's talk about how we deal with them.'
 Because I can't make it go away."

-Nor has the attention on her love life disappeared, with those long been rooting for the affable star to find romance again eager to know every detail.
-But while her year-and-a-half long presence on Instagram has proven she's not afraid to share aspects of her personal life (come for the snaps of her sharing In-N-Out with Ina Garten, stay for her must-watch Pretend Cooking Show) don't expect a Miller cameo anytime soon.
+Nor has the attention on her love life disappeared, with those who have long been rooting for the affable star to find romance again eager to know every detail.
+But while her two-and-a-half year presence on Instagram has proven she's not afraid to share aspects of her personal life (come for the snaps of her sharing In-N-Out with Ina Garten, stay for her must-watch Pretend Cooking Show), don't expect a Miller cameo anytime soon.

 As such, a source told E!
-News she's "determined" to keep their coupling "private and for themselves."
-Though she and the 40-year-old dad of two, who recently finalized his own divorce from violinist Caroline Campbell, have been getting to know each other since late summer, having entered each other's orbits due to a few shared friends, neither is interested in having a public romance, says the source, noting Garner is "keeping things under wraps by going away with him and seeing him in private places.
+News she's "determined" to keep her coupling with Miller "private and for themselves."
+Though she and the dad of two, who finalized his own divorce from violinist Caroline Campbell, have been getting to know each other since mid-2018, having entered each other's orbits due to a few shared friends, neither is interested in having a public romance, says the source, noting Garner is "keeping things under wraps by going away with him and seeing him in private places.
 She's enjoying being with him and doing it the way she wants."

-That means stepping out together to take in a fall performance of Dear Evan Hansen in L.A. and making plans for a holiday getaway, but still prioritizing Christmastime with Affleck for the sake of their kids.
-The Triple Frontier star, single again after a failed reconciliation attempt with ex Lindsay Shookus, has continued to emphasize his relationship with Garner in the months since their divorce was completed
+That means stepping out together to take in a fall 2018 performance of Dear Evan Hansen in L.A. and making plans for a holiday getaway, but still prioritizing Christmastime with Affleck for the sake of their kids.
+The Triple Frontier star, newly dating Deep Water costar Ana de Armas, has continued to emphasize his relationship with Garner in the months since their divorce was completed

-And Garner clearly feels the same way, joining Affleck for family holidays and major outings such as when the Red Sox took on the Dodgers in the World Series this fall.
+And Garner clearly feels the same way, joining Affleck for family holidays and major outings such as when the Red Sox took on the Dodgers in the World Series.
 "Her first priority is her kids and that hasn't changed since she met John," an insider notes to E!
 News.
 "She's protective of them and their well-being.
 That comes before anything else to her."

-Still, as they edge toward the year mark in their union, she's undeniably thrilled about where things are headed with the Stanford Law grad.
+Still, as they push toward the two-year mark in their union, she's undeniably thrilled about where things are headed with the Stanford Law grad.
 "Jen is very happy with John but she isn't getting too far ahead of herself," says the insider.
 "She just finalized her divorce and finally has closure on a very emotionally draining period of time."

-Either way, don't expect to see any future milestones make their way onto the social media she launched, in part, to promote Once Upon a Farm and now counts nearly six million fans as followers.
+Either way, don't expect to see any future milestones make their way onto the social media page she launched, in part, to promote Once Upon a Farm and that now counts more than nine million fans as followers.

 And if she finds time to do a little acting in there, that's great too.
-"What I like is when someone nice likes Reese, hands me a completed thing and says, 'Do you want to be in this?'
+"What I like is when someone nice like Reese [Witherspoon], hands me a completed thing and says, 'Do you want to be in this?'
 I'm lazy in that way, I think," she admitted to Tennant.
 "I'm just really bringing up three kids and if I can escape and work a bit, hallelujah."

 All in all, it's a completely different picture than the "year of wine" she embarked upon in the wake of her Affleck split.
 A time that saw her managing to balance a thriving career with school drop-offs and backyard gardening sessions with her kids, but still relying on a bit of humor to get her through the toughest of nights.